Special elements in lattices of semigroup varieties: Introduction

-First results about special elements in the lattice \textbf{SEM} were obtained in the articles~\cite{Jezek-McKenzie-93,Vernikov-Volkov-88} where these results play an auxiliary role.
-A systematic examination of special elements in \textbf{SEM} is the objective of the articles~\cite{Shaprynskii-12-mod-lmod,Shaprynskii-12-Id-elem,Shaprynskii-Vernikov-10,Vernikov-07-cmod,Vernikov-07-lmod,Vernikov-08-lmod,Vernikov-08-umod1,Vernikov-08-umod2,Vernikov-11,Vernikov-Shaprynskii-10,Vernikov-Volkov-06,Volkov-05}; see also~\cite[Section~14]{Shevrin-Vernikov-Volkov-09}.
-Briefly speaking, the mentioned articles contain complete descriptions of lower-modular, distributive, standard, costandard and neutral elements of the lattice \textbf{SEM}\footnote{To prevent a possible confusion, we note that the description of standard elements of \textbf{SEM} is not formulated explicitly anywhere but readily follows from results of~\cite{Vernikov-Shaprynskii-10}, see a comment to Theorem~\ref{SEM distr,stand} below.} and essential information about modular, upper-modular and codistributive elements of this lattice (including strong necessary conditions and descriptions in wide and important partial cases).
-In particular, it turns out that there are some interrelations between special elements of different types in \textbf{SEM} that do not hold in abstract lattices.
-Namely, an element of \textbf{SEM} is standard if and only if it is distributive; is costandard if and only if it is neutral; is modular whenever it is lower-modular.
-Interrelations between types of elements in the lattice \textbf{SEM} are shown in Fig.~\ref{relations SEM}.
-Note that there are no other interrelations between types of elements under consideration.
+A systematic examination of special elements in $\mathbb{SEM}$ is the objective of the articles~\cite{Gusev-Skokov-Vernikov-18,Shaprynskii-12-mod-lmod,Shaprynskii-12-I-elem,Shaprynskii-Skokov-Vernikov-19,Shaprynskii-Vernikov-10,Skokov-Vernikov-19,Vernikov-07-cmod,Vernikov-07-lmod,Vernikov-08-lmod,Vernikov-08-umod1,Vernikov-08-umod2,Vernikov-11,Vernikov-Shaprynskii-10,Vernikov-Volkov-06,Volkov-05}; see also~\cite[Section~14]{Shevrin-Vernikov-Volkov-09}.
+In short, the mentioned articles contain complete descriptions of lower-modular, cancellable, distributive, standard, costandard and neutral elements of the lattice $\mathbb{SEM}$\footnote{To prevent a possible confusion, we note that the description of standard elements of $\mathbb{SEM}$ is not formulated explicitly anywhere but readily follows from results of~\cite{Vernikov-Shaprynskii-10}, see a comment to Theorem~\ref{SEM distr,stand} below.} and essential information (such as strong necessary conditions and descriptions in wide and important partial cases) about modular, upper-modular and codistributive elements of this lattice.
+In particular, it turns out that there are some interrelations between special elements of different types in $\mathbb{SEM}$ that do not hold in abstract lattices.
+Namely, an element of $\mathbb{SEM}$ is standard if and only if it is distributive; is costandard if and only if it is neutral; is modular whenever it is lower-modular.
+Interrelations between types of elements in the lattice $\mathbb{SEM}$ are shown in Fig.~\ref{relations SEM}.
+All other possible interrelations between types of elements under consideration are not the case.
 Corresponding examples may be easily extracted from results formulated below.
-Here and in the following two figures we color the oval corresponding to the type of elements in green color if elements of this type in the corresponding lattice are completely determined, in yellow color, if an essential information about such elements is known, and in red color, if nothing or almost nothing is known about them so far.
+In Figures~\ref{relations SEM} and~\ref{relations COM} we color the oval corresponding to the type of elements in green color if elements of this type in the corresponding lattice are completely determined, and in yellow color, if an essential information about such elements is known.